rezible/rezible/README.md

 ---

 # What is Rezible?
-Rezible is an open-source platform aiming to reduce the burden on oncall teams by streamlining operational processes, while also collecting and visualising data on overall oncall health.
+Rezible is an open-source platform that streamlines & automates everyday operations tasks for oncall teams, while collecting data and reporting on overall operational health.

 > [!NOTE]
 > Rezible is currently **under heavy development**.